yukarinoki/cpp-docs.ja-jp/docs/standard-library/hash-multiset-class.md

     // The 3rd member function removes elements with a given  key n = hms3.erase(2);

-    cout << "After the element with a key of 2 is deleted,\n "
+    cout << "After the element with a key of 2 is deleted,\n"
          << "the hash_multiset hms3 is:" ;
     for (pIter = hms3.begin(); pIter != hms3.end(); pIter++)
         cout << " " << *pIter;